 The first training curriculum was established in collaboration with MBA students Lauren Purnell and Will Parker from the Tuck School of Business at Dartmouth College.
 In October 2006, Gretchen launched her training program in Rwanda among an association of 60 genocide widows with HIV caring for 227 orphans.
 Gretchen decided to focus her work post-conflict, where women were tasked with the difficulties of rebuilding the fabric of society after genocide.

-In Rwanda, nearly 1 million people were killed in 100 days during the 1994 genocide.
-The UN estimates that 250,000 - 500,000 women were also raped, many by known HIV infected men.
-At the end of the genocide, the government estimated women made up 70% of the population, left to assume the roles of men in heading households, rebuilding lives, caring for orphans and trying to heal from trauma, grief and physical wounds.
-It is among these same marginalized women that Gretchen found extraordinary courage, steadfast resolve and legitimate solutions to advance social change for women.
+In Rwanda, nearly one million people were killed in 100 days during the 1994 genocide.
+The UN estimates that 250,000 - 500,000 women were also raped, many by known HIV-infected men.
+At the end of the genocide, the government estimated women made up 70% of the population, left to assume the roles of men in heading households, rebuilding lives, caring for orphans, and trying to heal from trauma, grief, and physical wounds.
+It is among these same marginalized women that Gretchen found extraordinary courage, steadfast resolve, and legitimate solutions to advance social change for women.

 Throughout these personal experiences, Gretchen has come to believe that cultivating inner awareness and contributing to the common good are both necessary to advance the greatest level of positive social change.
-Gretchen is now a therapeutic practitioner of Integrative Breathwork, which she hopes to use to help heal trauma from war and sexual violence.
-Informed by her commitment to personal transformation, Gretchen continues to deepen her practice, thinking and teachings on Conscious Social Change, the core of Global Grassroots program for marginalized women worldwide.
+Gretchen is now a therapeutic practitioner of Integrative Breathwork which she uses to help heal trauma from war and sexual violence.
+Informed by her commitment to personal transformation, Gretchen continues to deepen her practice, thinking, and teachings on Conscious Social Change, the core of Global Grassroots' program for marginalized women worldwide.

 Global Grassroots |

 1950 Lafayette Road, Suite 200, Box 1 |